 Coastline Housing is committed to ensuring we look after our customers and communities as best as we are able.
 During the coronavirus crisis we will stay focused on delivering our vital work for communities across Cornwall.
 You can read our official statement of support to residents here.

-We will continue to be in contact by telephone with the most vulnerable customers in our homes to ensure they are not isolated, and will keep in regular contact throughout the crisis.
+We continue to be in contact by telephone with the most vulnerable customers in our homes to ensure they are not isolated, and will keep in regular contact throughout the crisis.

 While our telephone lines remain open, with the majority of staff having to work from home you may find it more difficult to get through than normal.
 Please use alternative contact methods, for example My Coastline or email via firstname.lastname@example.org, as our staff can reply to these more easily.